dana-i2cat/netconf4j/README.md

 Usage
 -----

-See how to checkout the code here.
+Check out the code using normal github procedure.

-Will as usual.
+Build as usual.
 Both maven2 and maven3 should work:

 	cd netconf-read-only/
 	mvn install